 Bespoke code – any code that is written entirely for you, creating the front end interface to match your design and bespoke functionality entirely unique to you, will be owned by you and you are free to do with it what you like.

 Modular code – It is inefficient to reinvent the wheel by creating code for common uses that is similar across multiple projects.
 For example, our Granola framework for WordPress.
-Where this code is created by us and used in your projects, you have the full right to use it for the project that you have paid for, but all other ownership rights will remain with us.
+Where this code is created by us and used in your projects, you have the full right to use it only for the project that you have paid for unless otherwise stated in writing.
+All other ownership rights will remain with us.

 3rd Party code – All projects involve the use of some 3rd party code.
 In these cases we will ensure that they are licensed for you to use in your project but ownership rights will remain with the relevant 3rd parties.